DATA-DOG/fastroute/README.md

 }
 ```

+The exported API is done and will never change, **backward compatibility is
+now guaranteed** unless there are go1.x incompatible changes.

 In overall, it is **not all in one** router, it is the same **http.Handler**
 with do it yourself style, but with **zero allocations** path pattern matching.
 Feel free to just copy it and adapt to your needs.